lloyd-e-williams/IC/tutorial103.md

 In Postman, set-up a **POST** request using the Endpoint URL.

+*NOTE: Be sure to use your own endpoint URL from the Endpoint Description page  (don't paste into Postman the URL one that ends in /metadata, but you can use that link in your browser to find the endpoint URL).*

-*NOTE: Be sure to use your own endpoint URL, copy it from your own Endpoint Description page.
-It will be in a format that contains your initials in the name.*
+Copy it from your own Endpoint Description page.
+It will be in a format that contains your initials in the name.

 ![Screen Shot 2018-03-05 at 10.33.46 AM](images/tutorial103/Screen Shot 2018-03-05 at 10.33.46 AM.png)

-Set the Authorization to **Basic Auth** and supply the username and password provided to you by your instructor.
+Set the Authorization to **Basic Auth** and supply the username and password provided to you by your instructor. (e.g User01)

 Click on the **Body** tab in Postman.

-Choose the format **raw** and from the drop-down list choose the JSON (application/json) option.
+Choose the format **raw** and from the drop-down list **choose the JSON (application/json)** option (from the drop-down list next to the binary radio button).

 Copy the request sample payload and paste it in the body section.
-Change the `PersonId` string and the `Name` string to a different value and use your own name.
+You can optionally change the value for the`PersonId` string and the `Name` string to a different value.
+You should use you own name to make it easier for the instructor to find the file on the server running the connectivity agent.

 ![Screen Shot 2018-03-05 at 10.36.18 AM](images/tutorial103/Screen Shot 2018-03-05 at 10.36.18 AM.png)